danburzo/yamatter/README.md

 Write the result of the transformation back to the file.

-__Pro tip:__ Since this has the potential to be destructive, it is recommended that you run any `yamatter --write` commands in a folder that's managed by a source control system such as Git, with any pending changes committed.
+__Pro tip:__ Since this has the potential to be destructive, it is recommended that you run any `yamatter --write` commands in a folder that’s managed by a source control system such as Git, with any pending changes committed.
 This makes it easy to revert the files back to their original content.

 #### `--glob.<option>-<value>`